smysnk/gulp-cloudfront/README.md

 Updating the Default Root Object only takes 5-10 minutes and all new visitors to your website will no longer see the old cached content.
 A much better solution than waiting for cached items to expire or invalidating individual files which costs $$.

+## Under the Hood

+This plugin will identify the index.html file based on default or configured pattern

 ## Install

 Install with [npm](https://npmjs.org/package/gulp-rev-all)